reetp/smeserver-letsencrypt/README.md

 signal-event console-save

-Create or test create certificates (file is in the path so should be OK)
+Create test certificates (file is in the path so should be OK)

 letsencrypt.sh -c

 Once you are satisfied with your test

-config setprop letsencrypt status test
+config setprop letsencrypt status enabled

 signal-event console-save

 and

+mc /etc/letsencrypt.sh/private_key.pem /etc/letsencrypt.sh/private_key.test

+letsencrypt.sh -c -x

+Note thereafter you ONLY need to run

 letsencrypt.sh -c